A journey is not about finding new landscapes but about having new eyes

 Meaning

-The core idea is that the value of any journey lies in the transformation of your perception, not in the physical destination itself.
+The author’s idea is that the value of any journey lies in the transformation of your perception, not in the physical destination itself.

 Explanation

-Let me break this down for you.
-We all get caught in the trap of thinking that if we just go *somewhere else*—a new job, a new city, a new relationship—then we’ll find what we’re looking for.
+We all get caught in the trap of thinking that if we just go somewhere else, a new job, a new city, a new relationship, then we’ll find what we’re looking for.
 But Coelho hits the nail on the head here.
 The magic isn’t in the new landscape.
-It’s in the **new eyes**.
+It’s in the new eyes.
 It’s about the internal software update that allows you to interpret your reality differently.
 A tough period in your life, for instance, can be a brutal landscape.
-But with “new eyes,” it becomes a masterclass in resilience.
+But with new eyes, it becomes a masterclass in resilience.
 The landscape didn’t change.
 You did.
 And that’s the real journey.

 Summary